 Clean Lab Complex

-Digestions and chemical separations of samples for analysis as solutions by inductively coupled plasma mass spectrometry (ICPMS) are carried out in a state-of-the-art class 100 clean laboratory complex in MAF-IIC.
+Digestions and chemical separations of samples for analysis as solutions by inductively coupled plasma mass spectrometry (ICPMS) are carried out in a clean laboratory complex in MAF-IIC.
 Low-blank reagents (water and acids) are also produced in this complex.
 Where possible, plastics and non-metal synthetics have been used for construction of piping, faucets, bench surfaces, door handles, ceiling supports, etc. Where metal present, it is sealed with an inert epoxy paint.
 This provides an ultra-clean environment suitable for low-level analysis of the concentrations and isotopic compositions of a wide variety of chemical elements.

 The complex comprises four main rooms plus an ante room for changing into clean room attire and a room for reagent storage.
 The rooms are designed to have effective flow of HEPA (high efficiency particle attenuation) filtered air through the complex.
 Air flows are balanced so that there is positive flow from the back rooms of the complex toward the front rooms and the outside hallway.